getify/You-Dont-Know-JS/this & object prototypes/ch3.md

 #### Enumeration

-Previously, we demonstrated the use of `Object.defineProperty(..)` utility to create property definitions imperatively rather than the literal/declarative form.
-The example set an `enumerable` descriptor, but did not explain what that actually does, so we will now examine *enumerability*.
+Previously, we explained briefly the idea of "enumerability" when we looked at the `enumerable` property descriptor characteristic.
+Let's revisit that and examine it in more close detail.

 ```js
 var myObject = { };